gabriel-zanghelini/app-redux/README.md

+# app-redux

+Project created to study redux and redux-toolkit.
+The app is a simple form but with the possibility to undo and redo the input values.
+The objective is to test the redux state management.
+It can be acessed [here](https://gabriel-zanghelini.github.io/app-redux/)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.